Riccardo-Spinzi/Finite-Element-Method/README.txt

 ~ Solve systems where some node displacements are imposed as boundary conditions;

+~ Implement the possibility of having varying properties on one single element (only for TRUSS elements);

+~ Model correctly the presence of concentrated springs as constraints with specific structural properties;

 Future aims:

+~ Implement a simpler code and refine the model with second order elements;

+~ Implement a way to compute the stiffness matrix with varying parameters for Euler-Bernoulli beam elements too;

-~ Implement the possibility of having varying properties on one single element;
+~ Implement a method to compute the discretization of continous loads on the structure automatically;

-~ Model correctly the presence of concentrated springs as constraints with specific structural properties;

 Changelog: